 Chunk tuna, noodles, veggies, sauce and cheese is another food group right. 😉 Making it in your oven is a given, but now you can make it quickly using this pressure cooker tuna noodle casserole recipe!
-Definitely one of our favorite Instant Pot recipes here on The Typical Mom. (originally published 5/18, affiliate links present)
+Definitely one of our favorite Instant Pot recipes we make several times a month.

 You can make this oldie but goodie in your Crockpot Express, Mealthy or as an easy Ninja Foodi recipe as well.
 All the brands work basically the same and all have the high pressure function you need.